harishrajora805/Git/README.md

 # Git
-Repository for the Git Course on ToolsQA
+This is a Repository for the Git Course on ToolsQA